ComputeCanada/magic_castle/docs/design.md

 providers, for example the availability zone or the region.

 5. **Initialize the infrastructure**.
 Create a file named  `infrastructure.tf`.
-In this file, define the provider and the include the `common/design` module.
+In this file, define the provider and include the `common/design` module.
     ```hcl
     provider "provider_name" { }